COUNCIL ON AGING

 The mission of the Powell County Council on Aging is to maintain a system providing services to Senior Citizens which enables them to remain independent and dignified especially those with social and economic needs.

-Office Hours: Monday – Friday, 8 a.m. to 5 p.m., except holidays
+Office Hours: Monday – Thursday, 8 a.m. to 5 p.m., except holidays.
+Closed Friday for the Summer.

 Please call for an appointment to ensure availability of staff members